 Protocol for a single-centre randomised controlled trial of multimodal periarticular anaesthetic infiltration versus single-agent femoral nerve blockade as analgesia for total knee arthroplasty: Perioperative Analgesia for Knee Arthroplasty (PAKA).

-Wall PD., Sprowson AP., Parsons N., Parsons H., Achten J., Balasubramanian S., Costa ML.
+Wall PDH., Sprowson AP., Parsons N., Parsons H., Achten J., Balasubramanian S., Costa ML., Perioperative Analgesia for Knee Arthroplasty Collaborators None.